SAP-samples/btp-developer-guide-cap/README.md

 ## How to Obtain Support

-In case you find a bug, or you need additional support, please open an issue here in GitHub.
+In case you find a bug, or you need additional support, please open an issue in this GitHub repository.

 ## License

 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.